grishy/go-avahi-cname/README.md

 Here are some of the benefits of using go-avahi-cname:

+- **✅ No dependencies**
-- ✅ No dependencies: You only need the Avahi daemon running on your host, no other libraries or packages are required.
+   You only need the Avahi daemon running on your host, no other libraries or packages are required.
+- **✅ Small footprint**
-- ✅ Small footprint: The binary size is less than 3MB, and it consumes minimal resources while running.
+   The binary size is less than 3MB, and it consumes minimal resources while running.
-- ✅ Support x86_64 and ARM: You can use go-avahi-cname on different architectures, such as Intel or Raspberry Pi.
+- **✅ Support x86_64 and ARM**
-- ✅ Release binaries and containers: You can download the pre-built binaries or use the Docker images for each version.
+- **✅ Release binaries and containers**

 ### How does it work?